Museums, Art Collection, Science & Technology Museum, History Museum

 Art & Science Museum

 A generous donor challenged this museum to design and build a new wing dedicated to visible storage.
-With the objective to display as much of their collection as possible, the museum’s staff and architects worked with the local Spacesaver consultant to make smart use of the space.
+With the objective of displaying as much of their collection as possible, the museum’s staff and architects worked with the local Spacesaver consultant to make smart use of the space.
 The design concept called for art racks (also called art screens), black shelving, and creative lighting to make the objects in the collection stand out.
-Plexiglass maintains security.

 Contemporary Art Museum

-The curatorial staff at this contemporary art museum wanted a visible storage solution to supplement exhibitions with sketches, references, and other two-dimensional works that would complement art on more prominent display.
-Flat file cabinets with glass tops provide the perfect solution: the cabinets lock to secure contents and keep artwork organized, while the UV-coated glass tops protect artwork and allow visitors to view what’s stored inside.
+The curatorial staff at this contemporary art museum wanted a visible storage solution to supplement exhibitions with sketches, references, and other two-dimensional works that would complement the artwork on display.
+Flat file cabinets with glass tops provided the perfect solution, as the cabinets lock to secure contents and keep artwork organized, while the UV-coated glass tops protect artwork and allow visitors to view what’s stored inside.

 Next Up in Museums